JuliaGNI/GeometricIntegrators.jl/docs/src/integrators/vprk.md

 ```math
 0 = \phi (z_{n+1}) .
 ```
-This projection method, combined with the variational integrators \eqref{eq:position-momentum-variational-integrator}, is not symmetric, and therefore not reversible.
+This projection method, combined with the variational integrator in position-momentum form \eqref{eq:vi-position-momentum-form}, is not symmetric, and therefore not reversible.
 Moreover, it exhibits a drift of the energy, as has been observed before, e.g., for holonomic constraints [[Hairer:2000](@cite), [Hairer:2001](@cite), [HairerLubichWanner:2006](@cite)].

 ### [Symmetric Projection](@id sec:symmetric-projection)